 What Users Think About Google Hangouts

-Hangouts users who reviewed on our site praise Hangouts’ price tag.
+Hangouts users praise Hangouts’ price tag.
 You can’t beat free.
 Many people also liked its ease of use and accessibility, as well as the group conferencing capabilities.
 There were some complaints that the app stalled or crashed on smartphones.

 How to Access Google Hangouts